FlowFuse/flowfuse/docs/user/README.md

 it can be put into Safe Mode.
 This is done by updating the [Enivronment Variables](envvar.md) for a project.
 Set `NODE_RED_ENABLE_SAFE_MODE` as variable name to the value `true`, then suspend and restart the project.
 This will load the editor but not start the flow which will let you log in and recover.
+The flows will be started on the next Deploy from the editor.